zhangyihome/code-push-cli/cli/README.md

 * **Total** - The total number of successful installations that this update has received overall.
 This number only ever increases as new users/devices install it, and therefore, this is always a superset of the active count.

-* **Pending** - The number of time this release has been downloaded, but not yet installed.
+* **Pending** - The number of times this release has been downloaded, but not yet installed.
 This would only apply to updates that aren't installed immediately, and helps provide the broader picture of release adoption for apps that rely on app resume and restart to apply an update.

 * **Rollbacks** - The number of times that this release has been automatically rolled back on the client.
 Ideally this number should be zero, and in that case, this metric isn't even shown.
 However, if you released an update that includes a crash as part of the installation process, the CodePush plugin will roll the end-user back to the previous release, and report that issue back to the server.
 This allows your end-users to remain unblocked in the event of broken releases, and by being able to see this telemtry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-undesired-updates) on the server.